Swaffham Bulbeck: Church

 The church is dedicated to St Mary the Virgin.
 The west tower was built in the early 13th century and is the most ancient part of a very ancient building.
 The tower is 12.5 ft square with three storeys and is supported by eight buttresses.
-It is built of locally quarried clunch (from Burwell).
+It is built of locally quarried clunch (from nearby Burwell).

 The nave was constructed in the first half of the 13th century.
 It consists of four uniform bays with six octagonal piers supporting the clerestory which was added in the 15th century.
 The north aisle was built in about 1300 and the south aisle a few years later.

-Apart from some fragments of 14th and 15th century stained glass in the north aisle, all the 10 windows in the aisles and 8 in the celestorey are of plain leaded glass.
+Apart from some fragments of 14th- and 15th-century stained glass in the north aisle, all the 10 windows in the aisles and 8 in the clerestory are of plain leaded glass.
 The nave is some 57 ft long by 21 ft wide and the aisles are 11 ft wide.
 The church can seat about 200 people at full capacity.

-The churchyard contains many interesting gravestones — there are six tomb chests, the earliest dating from 1742, and about 35 headstones with shaped tops dating from 1703 onwards.
+The churchyard contains many interesting gravestones – there are six tomb chests, the earliest dating from 1742, and about 35 headstones with shaped tops dating from 1703 onwards.

 As regards the vicarage, in the late 1970s it was decided by the parish that the village no longer required a vicarage of its own.
 It was sold to the public, and now provides bed and breakfast accommodation.
 It is erroneously now called The Old Rectory.